-Whether you want to lose 10 pounds, or 100 pounds, there is no shortage of fast weight loss advice all around us.
+Whether you want to lose 10 pounds or 100 pounds, there is no shortage of fast weight loss advice all around us.
 Some advice works, but a lot of it doesn’t work.
-And worse, some guidance and advice is unproven or even a lie.
+And worse, some guidance and advice are unproven or even a lie.

 Many times, companies selling products for fast weight loss put out advice that should be avoided at all cost.
 Why?
 Because it doesn’t lead to weight loss, or it does, but in ways that are really unhealthy and cause problems down the line.

 Is it possible to lose weight quickly?
 Yes, but how much weight and how quickly vary from individual to individual.
 And either way, it’s usually not easy.

 Here are 9 big lies – myths, really – that somehow find their way into weight loss articles online and in magazines.
 Avoid these lies, and then read on for some actual, practical guidance on fast weight loss.